Back to Blog

 Building with AI

 I founded PRISM AI Consultants in June 2023 to help businesses implement AI for three outcomes: revenue, time saved, and ease created.
 Not theoretical.
 Not academic.
 Practical AI adoption for real operators.
+The name stands for Positivity, Resilience, Innovation, Service, and Mastery.

 Was It Worth It?